unfinishedideas/codereview12/README.md

 * `rails s` to start the server.

 ## Setting up and User and calling API
-* Create a user via `localhost:3000/auth/register` with the following headers: name, email, password  (in postman you may need to select x-www-form-urlencoded)
+* Create a user by sending a `POST` to `localhost:3000/auth/register` with the following parameters: name, email, password  (in postman you may need to select x-www-form-urlencoded)

 ![alt text](/help_pic/step0.png "Tutorial image step 0")

-* Log in `localhost:3000/auth/login` with your credentials passed as headers.
-Copy the access_token from the response
+* Log in by sending a `POST` to `localhost:3000/auth/login` with your credentials passed as parameters.
+You should now be logged in.
+Copy the access_token from the response.

 ![alt text](/help_pic/step1.png "Tutorial image step 1")

-* IMPORTANT!
-Paste your access token in your headers under the name "Authorization"
+* ___IMPORTANT!___ When making calls make sure you have pasted your access token headers under the name "Authorization"

 ![alt text](/help_pic/step2.png "Tutorial image step 2")

 * You should now be able to make API calls from localhost:3000 (ie: `localhost:3000/parks`)

 * If having troubles first try selecting content-type `x-www-form-urlencoded` in headers.
-If troubles persist feel free to email me (see bottom) or try looking here for info: https://www.codementor.io/@omedale/simple-approach-to-rails-5-api-authentication-with-json-web-token-cpqbgrdo6
+If troubles persist feel free to email me (see bottom) or try looking here for more info on how this was set up: https://www.codementor.io/@omedale/simple-approach-to-rails-5-api-authentication-with-json-web-token-cpqbgrdo6

 ## End Points
 | Functionality | API Call |